o3de/o3de.org/content/docs/user-guide/engine/az-event.md

   `AZ::Event<bool>::Handler playerActiveHandler([](bool value) {});`

-When you declare the event and the handler in your header, you can connect to the event and signal it\.
+When you declare the event and the handler in your header, you can connect to the event and signal it.
 Here is a simple example using the declarations and calls from the prior examples:

 ```
 // Declaration in your header